Online Security: Hacking And Malware

 What Do I Do If iPage Suspended My Site?

 If iPage suspended your site due to the presence of malware; remove the malware in the websitescan.txt file which is usually found in /stats folder.
 The websitescan.txt file consists of all the files in your File Manager that are infected by Malware.
-Then, reply to the email you received regarding the malware suspension, or call in to notify us once infected files are cleaned up so that we may do a rescan.
+Once your account has been cleaned, please contact our support team to have your account rescanned and reactivated.
 Once iPage detects that your site is clean, it will be unsuspended.

 What Does It Mean To Get 'Blacklisted'?